sharan-naribole/dqn-trading/README.md

 A professional implementation of Deep Q-Network (DQN) for stock trading with Double DQN, Dueling architecture, intelligent position sizing, and comprehensive risk management.

+## ⚠️ Disclaimer

+**This project is for educational and research purposes only.** The code and strategies presented should not be considered financial advice, investment advice, or trading advice.
+Trading stocks and financial instruments involves substantial risk of loss and is not suitable for every investor.
+Past performance of backtested strategies does not guarantee future results.
+The author is not responsible for any financial losses incurred from using this code.
+Always consult with a qualified financial advisor before making investment decisions.

 ## Table of Contents

 1. [Executive Summary](#executive-summary)